 Whether you call them nonpareils or the brand name Sno-Caps, these chocolate candies covered in nonpareil sprinkles come in a variety of colors, flavors, and type of chocolate.
 Even though they are made with just three ingredients and nonpareil sprinkles are usually free of confectioner’s glaze, the commercially-produced versions of these candies are rarely vegan.
+No vegan nonpareils for us.
 What gives?

 Luckily, they are incredibly simple to make and taste like magic, even if they’re just sprinkle-coated pieces of chocolate.
 Usually nonpareils are made with white nonpareil sprinkles, but I had some rainbow sprinkles on hand.
 You can use whatever color you want, and add a flavor extract if you want (green sprinkles and 1/2 teaspoon of peppermint extract, anyone?).

-Take a clean, dry small cookie sheet or 9×13 baking pan and fill the bottom with a layer of nonpareils (you can pour the leftovers back into the bottle to reuse, hence the cleanliness and dryness of pan).
+Take a clean, dry small cookie sheet or 9×13 baking pan.
+Fill the bottom with a layer of nonpareils (you can pour the leftovers back into the bottle to reuse, hence the cleanliness and dryness of pan).
 Set aside.

 Combine the chocolate and vegetable shortening in a heat or microwave-safe glass bowl and melt over a double boiler or in the microwave.
-Stir.
+Then stir.

-Pour teaspoon-sized discs of chocolate onto to the nonpareils, repeating until all the chocolate is gone or you run out of space.
+Pour teaspoon-sized discs of chocolate onto to the nonpareils.
+Then, repeat until all the chocolate is gone or you run out of space.
 Let the chocolate firm up at room temperature.
-If you have leftover chocolate you can repeat the process once the first batch is firmed up.
+If you have leftover chocolate you can repeat the process.

 Store in a cool spot.